 Step #2.
 Uninstall any suspicious apps and the ones you don’t use.

 You’re already aware of the importance of uninstalling apps that should not have been on your device in the first place or old ones that bring you no benefits whatsoever.

 Step #3.
 Install a reputable anti-malware solution.

 Don’t rely solely on Google Play Protect.
-This is the built-in antivirus protection on Android, which in a test released by AV Comparatives in July 2019, scored a protection rate of only 83.2% and 28 false positives.
+This is the built-in antivirus protection on Android, which in July 2019, scored a protection rate of only 83.2% and 28 false positives in a test released by AV Comparatives.
 We recommend you install Thor Mobile Security for continuous protection against advanced malware, phishing, ransomware, identity theft, and so much more.

 Most of these Android malware attacks are successful because they’re based on false promises which sound appealing.
 But keep in mind, the threats are real.
 Always stay alert, keep your apps and system software updated, and never download anything on your mobile device from dubious places.

 Has your Android device ever been infected with malware?
 Share your stories in the comments section below.